 - My favorite movies are Dumb and Dumber, Bull Durham, and anything with Bruce Willis

 - I hate flossing my teeth and believe fresh contacts are one of the best feelings in the world.

-- I totaled my first car the week before prom because I thought I saw my date drive by with another girl in the passenger seat (it wasn’t him) ((it was my friend’s grandma in the car in front of me))
+- I totaled my first car the week before prom because I thought I saw my date drive by with another girl in the passenger seat (it wasn’t him)

 - Our two ‘apartment dogs’ Frankie and Chico are pretty popular on my instagram account